OK Go is helping these kids make art in outer space

 Meet the winners

-Submitting to Art in Space required each team include a document describing their proposed project, necessary materials, and methodology, accompanied by illustrations.
+Submitting to Art in Space required each team describe in detail their proposed project, necessary materials, and methodology, accompanied by illustrations.
 The two winning teams, which the band has just announced, hail from New York (Annie and Gracie Clark, and Alexandra Slabakis) and Utah (Blake and Kellen Hullinger and Cameron Trueblood), and are all between 11 and 16 years old.

-The New York team’s submission is entitled Dark Origin, a kinetic art project where differently sized bits of “space debris” will rise in waves and gradually envelop a magnetized wire art sculpture.
+The New York team’s submission, Dark Origin, is a kinetic art project where differently sized bits of “space debris” will rise in waves and gradually envelop a magnetized wire art sculpture.
 The group plans to harness anti-gravity to mix the debris and mimic the conditions of Earth’s humble beginnings.
 (Hence the title.)

 “We had a million ideas.
 It was definitely a long process to kind of pick and choose exactly what we thought would work,” says Alexandra Slabakis, the only member of the team not away at summer camp at the time of this writing.
 “It took a lot of brainstorming, but we figured this would be our best bet for the project.”